 Scenic overlook from atop a Maryland Heights trail

 Viewing masterpieces at Walters Art Museum in Baltimore

 - Major Airports:

 - The Old Line State

-Maryland speaks volumes about U.S. maritime life and culture.
-A dozen lighthouses set Chesapeake Bay and the Atlantic aglow, while maritime museums and parks bring Mid-Atlantic history to life.
-And then there’s the cuisine, fresh-caught from the Maryland waterways, which tells a mouthwatering story of its own.
+Maryland speaks volumes about US maritime life and culture.
+A dozen lighthouses set Chesapeake Bay and the Atlantic aglow, and maritime museums and parks bring Mid-Atlantic history to life.
+Don't miss trying the cuisine, fresh-caught from the Maryland waterways, which tells a mouthwatering story of its own.

-State capitol Annapolis offers tours and sailing schools for seafarers.
-See the state by land on a trip down one of two major byways, Historic National Road through the mountains or Chesapeake Country Byway along the state’s waterfront villages.
-Hike the Harriet Tubman Underground Railroad, a complex and illuminating network of trails that let you explore a substantial part of U.S. history, and visit the Maryland Museum of Military History in Baltimore for an education in the country’s military past.
+State capital Annapolis offers tours and sailing schools for seafarers.
+See the state by land on a driving tour along one of Maryland's 18 scenic byways, including the Historic National Road through the mountains or Chesapeake Country Byway along the state’s waterfront villages.
+Hike the Harriet Tubman Underground Railroad, a complex and illuminating network of trails that let you explore a substantial part of US history, and visit the Maryland Museum of Military History in Baltimore for an education in the country’s military past.
 Don’t leave without unwinding on one of Maryland’s family-friendly beaches or spending a fun night in Baltimore or Gaithersburg, where you’ll also find museums, parks, science centers and zoos.